franco-on-git/Scripts-and-Commands/COMMANDS/System-Time.md

 `/manualpeerlist:"ntp_server"`
 - Defines the NTP server(s) the system will sync time from.

-You can put multiple servers separated by spaces or commas, e.g. "time.windows.com, pool.ntp.org".
+- You can put multiple servers separated by spaces or commas, e.g. `"time.windows.com, pool.ntp.org"`

-You can also append flags (like ,0x8) to each server for behavior control (like forcing client-only mode).
+- You can also append flags (like `,0x8`) to each server for behavior control (like forcing client-only mode).

-/syncfromflags:manual
+`/syncfromflags:manual`

-Tells Windows to only use the servers in /manualpeerlist.
+- Tells Windows to only use the servers in `/manualpeerlist`.

-Without this, Windows could still try to use domain hierarchy or other sources.
+- Without this, Windows could still try to use domain hierarchy or other sources.

-Flags you can use here:
+- Flags you can use here:

-DOMHIER: Use domain hierarchy
+    - `DOMHIER`: Use domain hierarchy

-MANUAL: Use manual peer list
+    - `MANUAL`: Use manual peer list

-ALL: Use all available
+    - `ALL`: Use all available

-NO: Use none
+    - `NO`: Use none

-/reliable:yes
+`/reliable`:yes

-Marks this machine as a reliable time source for the network.
+- Marks this machine as a reliable time source for the network.

-Typically set on a domain controller (usually the PDC emulator) so other machines can trust it.
+- Typically set on a domain controller (usually the PDC emulator) so other machines can trust it.

-If you set this on a regular workstation or server not intended to be a primary source, it can cause issues.
+- If you set this on a regular workstation or server not intended to be a primary source, it can cause issues.

-/update
+`/update`

-Forces the Windows Time service to read the updated settings immediately instead of waiting until the next refresh.
+- Forces the Windows Time service to read the updated settings immediately instead of waiting until the next refresh.

-Basically applies the changes right away.
+- Basically applies the changes right away.

 ```